Deadly fire in a Rohingya refugee camp in Bangladesh kills 15, hundreds missing

 “I was in my house when I saw the fire,” said Abdur Rahim, a refugee.
 “Many people who had their shelter burned down spent the night in the open.”
 One of his nephews is missing, he said.

-A witness told the BBC that she had never seen such a “devastating fire,” while another described how thousands of settlements had been “reduced to ashes.”
+A witness told the BBC she had never seen such a “devastating fire,” while another described how thousands of settlements had been “reduced to ashes.”

 Louise Donovan, a spokeswoman for the U.N.
 High Commissioner for Refugees in Cox’s Bazar, said that at least 10,000 shelters were damaged and that nearly 45,000 people were displaced.
 The cause of the fire was not clear.